Enhance Customer Service in IT: 4 Best Practices for Leaders

 Implement Continuous Improvement Through Feedback

-To ensure that IT offerings remain relevant and effective, leaders must implement a continuous improvement process that actively incorporates customer feedback.
+To ensure that IT offerings remain relevant and effective, leaders must implement a that actively incorporates customer feedback.
 This can be achieved through:

 1. Regular surveys